 You veterinarian will also want to closely monitor your dog’s blood pressure.
 If your dog develops high blood pressure, your dog’s doctor will likely recommend oral blood pressure medications.
 We already talked about the fact that high blood pressure can contribute to chronic kidney disease.

-But chronic kidney disease can also lead to the development of high blood pressure.
+But chronic kidney disease in dogs can also lead to the development of high blood pressure.
 Uncontrolled high blood pressure, in turn, can then hasten the loss of kidney function.
 And so the cycle continues.

 Medications to manage proteinuria